jamesmcm/vopono/USERGUIDE.md

 sudo journalctl -u vopono-daemon -e
 ```

+Note there is a known issue that when using tmux, etc. - sometimes the
+original shell will not recover correctly upon terminating the
+application run with daemon mode.

 ### Creating only Network Namespace

 You can run vopono to create only the network namespace using the